learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 ## Pro(s)

-I can do everything that I used to do with evernote and more.
-I can write with real paper touch and feel and response time on an iPad.
-I can sync with my mac.
+I can do everything that I used to do with Evernote and more!

+I can handwrite notes or on top of notes with the added benefit of real-paper, touch & feel and no-lag response times with an iPad.

+I can sync with my mac, where I prefer to type notes like I used to on Evernote.
 Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
 BUT

 ## Con(s)